ec-jrc/COVID-19/Modelling Scenarios/README.md

   - [Epidemic Modelling v0710](https://github.com/ec-jrc/COVID-19/tree/master/Modelling%20Scenarios/scenario%20forecast%20folders/forecasts)  - calibration program in python
   - [foreProg](https://github.com/ec-jrc/COVID-19/tree/master/Modelling%20Scenarios/scenario%20forecast%20folders/foreProg)  - forecast programs in python to estimate the behaviour in 6 months.
 It uses the output created by the Epidemic Modelling v0710 programmes
   - [Forecasts](https://github.com/ec-jrc/COVID-19/tree/master/Modelling%20Scenarios/scenario%20forecast%20folders/forecasts) - all forecasts folders produced for the scenario report
-- Regional Analyses (to be compiled by E.2)
+- Regional Analyses (to be comppleted)
-- Mobility Analysis Tools  (to be compiled by E.6)
+- Mobility Analysis Tools

 ## Scenario Forecast Model Description
 In order to understand the possible evolution of the current situation, a SIR model has been setup, calibrated for the period 27 July-27 August 2020 and with the conditions frozen.